flyteorg/flyte/docs/source/gen/FlyteCTL_register_examples.rst

 SEE ALSO
 ~~~~~~~~

-* :doc:`FlyteCTL_register` 	 - Register tasks/workflows/launchplans from a list of generated serialized files.
+* :doc:`flytectl_register` 	 - Register tasks/workflows/launchplans from a list of generated serialized files.